starxmaker/je-suis-la/README.md

 ("I'm here" in English, pronounced /ʒə sɥi la/)

 Je Suis Là is a simple Vanilla JavaScript library powered by OpenLayers and OpenStreetMaps.
-Its main goal is to quickly generate a map with a fixed pointer, without having to study Geolocation or to pay anything.
-It's useful for customers who wants a map with their company's location pinned.
-It's free and you just have to indicate the latitude and longitude (you can easily find those values on OpenStreetMaps in the url bar).
+Its main goal is to quickly generate a map with a fixed pointer and a caption.
+You just have to indicate the latitude and longitude (you can easily find those values on OpenStreetMaps in the url bar).

 [Demo](https://starxmaker.github.io/je-suis-la)